coreinfrastructure/best-practices-badge/doc/implementation.md

 and edit the assignment of "I18n.available_locales" to add the new locale.
 The system will now permit users to request it.

+Also modify robots.txt to prevent crawling of user accounts in that locale.
+See: "app/views/static_pages/robots.text.erb".

 Next, create a stub locale file in the "config/locales" directory named LOCALE.yml.
 A decent way to start is: